National law · source: Normattiva

 In force since 10 October 2025, partial implementation

-Numerous provisions require the delegated legislative decrees (expected by October 2026) in order to become fully operative.
-As at the date of this brief, the implementing decrees are pending.
+Numerous provisions require the delegating legislative decrees (expected by October 2026) to become fully operational.
+As at the date of this briefing, the implementing decrees are pending.

 Normattiva · Law 132/2025